Chase Freedom Flex Card Review: Earn Up to 5% Cash Back

 Alternatives to the Chase Freedom FlexSM

 The newly revamped Chase Freedom Unlimited Card serves as an excellent alternative or compliment to the Freedom Flex Card.

 Like the Freedom Flex Card, the Freedom Unlimited offers 5% cash back on travel booked through the Chase portal and 3% cash back at restaurants and drugstores.
 Although the Freedom Unlimited does not offer rotating bonus categories, the card does offer 1.5% unlimited cash back on all other purchases.

 If you love simplicity, the Capital One Quicksilver Cash Rewards Credit Card is another great option.
 Offering a flat 1.5% cash back on all purchases, you’ll never have to worry about tracking bonus categories.
 Just use the card for everything and earn some nice cash back.
 As a bonus, you can also earn 5% cash back for hotel and rental car bookings when using the Capital One Travel portal.

 The Quicksilver also offers a $200 bonus when you spend just $500 during the first 3 months.
-You’ll pay 0% interest on purchases for the first 15 months (19.74%-29.74% variable APR and a 3% fee on amounts transferred during first 15 months after that), and there is no annual fee so it costs you nothing to try it out.
+You’ll pay 0% interest on purchases and balance transfers for the first 15 months (19.74%-29.74% variable APR and a 3% fee on amounts transferred during first 15 months after that), and there is no annual fee so it costs you nothing to try it out.